Nurturing Entrepreneurial Mindsets

 Royce and Jane Reynolds Professor of the Practice of Evangelism and Methodist Studies; Associate Dean for Wesleyan Engagement and Hybrid Programs

-Religion / Self-paced courses
+Business & Management / Self-paced courses

-Religion / Self-paced courses
+Business & Management / Self-paced courses

-Human Resource Stewardship for Churches
+Human Resource Management for Churches

 Duke Learning Innovation & Lifetime Education